 The patient may be hyperventilating.

-If vision is impaired, ocular examination may reveal dilated pupils that are minimally or unreactive to light with hyperemia of the optic disc.
+If vision is impaired, the pupils may be dilated and minimally reactive or unreactive to light.
+Fundoscopy may reveal hyperemia of the optic disc.
 Over several days, the red disc becomes pale, and the patient may become blind.
 Typically, subjective complaints precede physical findings in the eye.

 The physical findings depend on the stage of the presentation.
-Thus, the patient may present simply inebriated or progressively more acidotic as renal failure, cardiovascular dysfunction, and coma develop.
+Thus, the patient may present simply inebriated or progressively more acidotic as acute kidney injury, cardiovascular dysfunction, and coma develop.

-Examination findings correlate with the symptoms, as previously described.
+Examination findings correlate with the signs and symptoms, as previously described.

-In patients who survive severe intoxication, calcium oxalate crystal deposition may occur in the brain parenchyma and can induce cranial neuropathies.
-These findings typically occur as the patient is recovering from the initial intoxication.
+In patients who survive severe intoxication, calcium oxalate crystal deposition may occur in the brain parenchyma and can cause cranial neuropathies.
+These findings typically manifest as the patient is recovering from the initial intoxication.
 Cranial nerves II, V, VII, VIII, IX, X, and XII are most commonly involved.

-Following consumption of any type of alcohol, the extent of the workup depends partly on the history.
-However, because the patient's sensorium is likely to be altered and a history unobtainable or inaccurate, a thorough physical examination is important to evaluate for occult injuries; laboratory clues can also become invaluable.
+With suspected toxicity from any type of alcohol, the extent of the workup depends partly on the history.
+However, because the patient's sensorium is likely to be altered and a history unobtainable or unreliable, a thorough physical examination is important to evaluate for occult injuries; laboratory clues can also become invaluable.

-If the possibility of a suicide attempt is raised, an electrocardiogram and basic toxicology screen, including measurement of salicylate and acetaminophen concentrations, become important.
+If the possibility of a suicide attempt is raised, the workup should include assessment for toxicity from coingested agents.
+An electrocardiogram and basic toxicology screen, including measurement of salicylate and acetaminophen concentrations, become important.

 Other laboratory abnormalities also develop as end-organ damage occurs.
 Coingestion of alcohol delays all the laboratory value changes as well as the signs and symptoms of toxic alcohol–induced injury.

-The single most important laboratory test in a patient who appears intoxicated with ethanol is a serum glucose level.
+The single most important laboratory test in a patient who appears intoxicated with ethanol is a serum glucose level, to exclude hypoglycemia as the cause of the patient's condition.
 Hypoxia, head injury, seizures, and other metabolic disturbances must be excluded by either history or physical examination or sought with the appropriate tests.
 The routine use of a serum blood alcohol level is controversial, largely because it is unlikely to affect management in a patient who is awake and alert.
 Many clinicians consider the patient safe for discharge once they are clinically (not numerically) no longer intoxicated.

-In patients who are chronic alcoholics, anemia, thrombocytopenia, elevation of hepatic transaminase levels, and a prolongation of the prothrombin time can be observed.
-These need not be routinely checked in a patient who presents simply for alcohol intoxication but may be useful if changes from baseline are suspected.
+In patients with alcohol use disorder, blood studies will show anemia, thrombocytopenia, elevation of hepatic transaminase levels, and prolongation of the prothrombin time.
+Testing for these abnormalities need not be routinely performed in a patient who presents simply for alcohol intoxication but may be useful if changes from baseline are suspected.

 Serum levels of isopropanol can be obtained but are somewhat of limited value, as the treatment is largely supportive.
 However, they can be useful in confirming the diagnosis.

 After correcting for all other variables, including ethanol, the serum isopropanol level can be estimated by multiplying the remaining osmolar gap by 6.0.
 Serum ketones will often be positive, although the patient should not be acidotic.
-Because ketones will be present in the serum as early as 30 minutes after ingestion, if there is no coexisting ethanol ingestion, the absence of ketones effectively rules out isopropanol ingestion.
+Because ketones will be present in the serum as early as 30 minutes after ingestion, the absence of ketones effectively rules out isopropanol ingestion, provided there is no coexisting ethanol ingestion.

 Depending on the assay used in the laboratory, significant ketosis can cause interference with the creatinine assay.
 As such, the serum creatinine level can be falsely elevated.